gabb7/ODIN/README.md

 This repository contains code that implements the ODIN algorithm as presented in the paper:

 > [**ODIN: ODE-Informed Regression for Parameter and State Inference in Time-Continuous Dynamical Systems.**](https://arxiv.org/abs/1902.06278)
-> *Philippe Wenk\*, Gabriele Abbati\*, Stefan Bauer, Michael A Osborne, Andreas Krause and Bernhard Schölkopf*. arXiv preprint, 2019.
+> *Philippe Wenk\*, Gabriele Abbati\*, Michael A Osborne, Bernhard Schölkopf, Andreas Krause and Stefan Bauer*.
+Proceedings of the 34th AAAI Conference on Artificial Intelligence (AAAI 20).
+New York, NY, USA.
+AAAI Press.
 > \
 > \*: equal contribution